Promoting British Values

 Democracy

 Each year at Mersey Park the children decide upon their class anti-bullying contract with all the children contributing to the contents.
 Children have many opportunities for their voices to be heard.
-We have a number of pupils groups made up of elected members from each class e.g.: Pupil Community Group, My Happy Mind and Body Ambassadors, Eco-Committee, Digital Safety Committee.
+We have a number of pupils groups made up of elected members from each class e.g. Pupil Community Group, My Happy Mind and Body Ambassadors, Eco-Committee, Digital Safety Committee, Pupil Ofsted.
 They have their own budgets and are able to genuinely effect change within the school.
+School works with the Parliament UK Education Service each year and participates in the Our Generation.
+Our Vote project.
 If you’d like to learn more about democracy and what it means have a look at this video: http://www.parliament.uk/education/teaching-resources-lesson-plans/introduction-to-parliament-ks2-video/

 The Rule of Law

-The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
+The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as through school assemblies.
 Pupils are taught the value and reasons behind laws; that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police, Fire Service and Merseyrail help reinforce this message.

 Individual Liberty